Our Response to COVID-19

 What ongoing clinical practices are in place to prevent infection?

-- All employees and residents are assessed every shift for symptoms.
+All employees and residents are assessed every shift for symptoms.
+Employees are not allowed to work when sick or showing any symptoms of COVID19 or other illnesses.

-- Our full-time infection preventionist, administrator, and/or other administrative staff are in continuous communication with Orange County Public Health to ensure we are following the most current protocols.
-They also participate in multiple weekly Infection Prevention calls with CDPH and CAHF, our advocating agency for skilled nursing facilities.
+Our full-time Infection Preventionist, Administrator, and/or other Administrative Staff are in continuous communication with Orange County Public Health to ensure we are following the most current protocols.
+They also participate in Infection Prevention calls with CDPH and CAHF, our advocating agency for skilled nursing facilities.

 Do staff members have the appropriate personal protective equipment (PPE)—e.g., masks, gowns, gloves—that they need?